-The sunniest short-haul cities for a winter break
+Easy-to-reach cities where the sun (almost) always shines

 Ancient, honey-hued Valletta hums with history.
 If you think it looks like a film set, you’re not wrong; the city is a bona fide movie star, taking on scene-stealing roles in blockbusters such as Gladiator and Game of Thrones.

 Winter temperatures in the high teens combined with the city’s compact size make it perfect for a weekend of mooching.
-The sunny courtyards and art-filled corridors of the Grandmaster’s Palace (built in the late 16th-century by the Knights of St. John, and Valletta’s big-name attraction) are currently closed for refurbishment but the last place they ever built, the impressive National Library, is well worth a look.
+The sunny courtyards and art-filled corridors of the Grandmaster’s Palace (built in the late 16th century by the Knights of St. John, and Valletta’s big-name attraction) and the last place they ever built, the impressive National Library, are well worth a look.

 Afterwards, trail down through the neat paths of the Barrakka Gardens to the Grand Harbour.
-This is the boarding point for boats to the waterfront at Birgu, once Malta’s medieval capital and now the perfect place for lunch overlooking the twinkling Med (grab one of the umbrella-shaded seats at Don Berto, a great spot for seafood risotto and a glass of something chilled and white).
+This is the boarding point for boats to the waterfront at Birgu, once Malta’s medieval capital and now the perfect place for lunch overlooking the twinkling Med (grab one of the umbrella-shaded seats at Don Berto, a great spot for seafood risotto and a glass of chilled white).

 Meanwhile, beyond Valletta’s big sites, side streets reveal unexpected treasures, from tiny frescoed churches to the hole-in-the-wall Pub, the cave-like drinking spot where actor Oliver Reed had his final few beers while starring as Antonius Proximo.

-Ryanair flies from UK airports including Liverpool, Stansted and Birmingham.
-Sleek boutique hotel Casa Ellul has doubles from £147, and is a stroll from the library in atmospheric Old Theatre Street.
+There are flights to Valletta from every major UK airport.
+Sleek boutique hotel Casa Ellul has doubles from around £150, and is a stroll from the library in atmospheric Old Theatre Street.

 Marseille, France